Lullabot/trusty32-lamp/README.txt

    Vagrantfile under PRIVATE NETWORK.
 ** Add a line to ```/etc/hosts``` with your desired hostname and IP address.
 # Set up code syncing by uncommenting the appropriate line in the Vagrantfile.
-** By default a 'www' folder is mounted to ```/var/www```.
-It's mounted with the built-in Virtualbox shared folders, which work everywhere but are very slow.
-Most users will want to switch it to NFS or rsync.
-See FILE SYNCING in the Vagrantfile.
+** Configure FILE SYNCING in the Vagrantfile.
+No file syncing is set up by default.
+The only assumption is that whatever is mounted into ```/var/www``` has a docroot directory.
+Most users will want to use NFS or rsync.
-** ```/var/www/docroot``` is served as the default site.
+** ```/var/www/docroot``` is served as the default site by Apache.
 ** For larger codebases, a significant performance improvement can be seen by switching to rsync as supported with Vagrant 1.5.
 # Boot the VM with ```vagrant up```.